it21509186/DiabeCare/README.md

 # DiabeCare
 Integrated Healthcare Management System for Enhanced Diabetic Patient Care

+# Research Question
+Diabetes is a growing public health concern worldwide, with significant implications for individuals' health and quality of life.
+In Sri Lanka, the prevalence of diabetes has been rising steadily, posing a major public health challenge.
+Effective management of diabetes requires continuous monitoring and regulation of various health parameters.
+Many diabetic patients face challenges in maintaining consistent and accurate records of these parameters, leading to suboptimal disease management and increased risk of complications.
+However, existing mobile applications often fall short of providing comprehensive, integrated solutions that address all aspects of diabetes management.
+Below, we outline five key research problems related to diabetes management applications, demonstrating how our proposed system offers superior.
+Most existing applications focus on a single aspect of diabetes management, such as blood glucose monitoring or dietary tracking, but fail to provide a holistic view of a patient’s health.
+For instance, apps like MySugr focus primarily on blood sugar logging, while lose it, (Seto et al., 2016) centers on dietary tracking.
+Our system integrates multiple health parameters including calorie intake, medication adherence, physical activity, and vital signs, offering a comprehensive overview of the patient’s health status.
+Many applications do not support seamless integration with various health monitoring devices, leading to inconsistent and inaccurate data entry.
+Apps like Glucose Buddy (Wu et al., 2019) require manual entry of blood glucose levels, which can be error prone.
+Our system’s use of Scan integration for automatic data transfer from blood glucose monitors ensures accuracy and reduces the burden on patients.
+While some apps provide basic recommendations, they often lack the sophistication to offer personalized advice based on comprehensive data analysis.
+For example, the Diabetes app (Brzan et al., 2016) offers general dietary advice but does not tailor recommendations based on individual health data.
+Our system employs machine learning to analyze integrated health data and deliver personalized insights and recommendations, making it more effective in guiding patients’ daily management.
+Few applications utilize advanced predictive analytics to foresee potential health issues and provide proactive recommendations.
+The Glooko app (Foster et al., 2016) offers trend analysis also excellent tracking.
+But it is not available in our region.
+Our system is available to all the Sri Lankan diabetic patients along with the more excellent tracking.
+Also, algorithms predict future health risks and outcomes, allowing for early intervention and better long-term management of diabetes.
+Maintaining user engagement and adherence to diabetes management plans is a significant challenge.
+Apps like BlueLoop (Moore et al., 2014) provide excellent tracking features but struggle with keeping users consistently engaged.
+Our system addresses this by offering a user-friendly interface combined with comprehensive, actionable insights, thus encouraging sustained use and adherence to management plans.

 # Project Overview
 The Integrated Healthcare Management System for Enhanced Diabetic Patient Care offers an easy-to-use solution for managing diabetes.
 It uses advanced technologies like image recognition,